 What is immigration detention?

-People can be held in immigration detention if their applications to be in Britain are being processed or have been refused.
+People can be held in immigration detention if their applications to be in the UK are being processed or have been refused.
 Many are asylum-seekers.
 Some are waiting to hear if they will be accepted as refugees.
-Others have been refused asylum and will be sent back to their countries of origin.
+Others have been refused asylum.

 There are nine detention centres in Britain.
 Some are run by private security companies, others by the Prison Service.
 People in detention cannot leave and have very limited freedom of movement within the centres.
 Security levels are similar to prisons.